igor-u/jambo-web-api/README.md

 1. Using `dotnet run`

-- Navigate to the project's root directory in your terminal.
+- Navigate to the project's `src/` directory in your terminal.
 - Run the following command:
 ```
 dotnet run